 Your donor retention rate is a barometer of your nonprofit’s relationship success.
 High retention rates demonstrate repeat donor behavior.
 Low donor retention rates are an indication that there is a problem that needs to be addressed quickly.
 It is critical that you develop a measurement of this kind of retention and to check it regularly in order to gauge any strategic behaviors that should be adjusted.
 This routine check-up should be considered mandatory hygiene for your organization’s financial health.

-You should select an appropriate nonprofit CRM (customer relationship management) software which provides daily access to your donor retention rate.
+You should select an appropriate nonprofit donor management software which provides daily access to your donor retention rate.
 Some other features offered by such software includes weekly email reporting of these metrics.

 A Few Suggestions for Aiding Donor Retention